 That last one is key and I owe it to the people who I get to work with.
 The Ibis crew is fantastic.
 They’re fun, energetic, focused and smart.
 And I’m honored to get to work with them.

 Also to all the people I’ve worked with over the years, and all the friends I’ve made in the bike industry, all over the world (even you, Canada), thanks.

-Over the past few weeks I’ve been consumed with preparing 30 stories for our 30th birthday.
+Over the past few weeks I’ve been preparing the stories for our birthday.
 This has involved going through boxes and boxes of old photos, slides, magazines, newspaper clippings, thermal paper faxes(!), and plain old hand written notes.

 Ibis is a worldwide community.
 No matter how many people I mention or thank in this note or these upcoming stories, not everyone will be remembered here.
 So here’s my mea culpa ahead of time, sorry I didn’t mention you.
 It reminds me of one of those Oscar acceptance speeches where the honoree tries to thank everyone, but inevitably forgets someone real important.
 Or in my case forgets a lot of people who are real important.

 So this one goes out to anyone who has remotely had anything to do with Ibis, whether you’ve worked there, written about us, bought one of our bikes, wanted one of our bikes, dissed us on a forum or were just the neighbor next door who told us to turn the music down: THANK YOU.

 We’re chronicling Ibis history in a somewhat orderly fashion, and the name of this first installment is “How it all Came to Be”.
 From a super early age, I was a bike fanatic.
 Growing up, we were fabulously wealthy, as you’ll see in this video.
 We had enough money to afford an 8mm camera.
 I recently got my family home movies digitized and stumbled upon the first moments of true freedom I ever tasted: my first bike ride.